abedkristanto/gemini_elastic_trial/README.md

 - Which product are available in the product catalog for the Bathroom category?
 Give a short description of each product

 - List all the items I have bought in my order history in bullet points

+### Following questions are for multimodal Gemini

+After uploading the image (e.g. ) try queries like this one:

+- What's in the image?
+Do you have similar products in your catalog?
+If yes list them with descriptions and prices